For an online introductory tour of the Library click here.

 How many books can I borrow?

 THREE books from the main collection may be borrowed at any time during the day for use outside the Library.
-These books must be returned to the Issue & enquiry Desk, or the self-return machine on the 4th floor concourse, by closing time the next day (or on Monday if borrowed on Saturday).
+These books must be returned to the Issue & enquiry Desk, or the self-return machine on the 2nd floor, by closing time the next day (or on Monday if borrowed on Saturday).
 They can also be renewed up to a maximum of three times, reservations permitting, online via the Library Catalogue, over the phone, or at the Issue & Enquiry Desk.
 FINES are charged on the late return of main collection books of £1 per day to encourage their prompt return.

 Books borrowed from the Short Loan Collection may be used outside the Library.
 Books borrowed after 4.45pm (2.15pm Saturday) are normally due back by 10am the next day (or Monday if borrowed on a Saturday).
 No serials or looseleaf books may be borrowed from the Library.